 - Were there previous reports of safety concerns?

 Many defective medical device lawsuits are settled out of court.
 It can be challenging to prove that a medical device is actually defective, and the injury was not simply a failure of the patient in their use, (or that the device just did not work for the patient’s condition).

 In addition, patients bear the burden of proof and can find themselves up against huge corporations with deep pockets and seemingly unlimited resources.
 Often, a class-action lawsuit is the best way to approach cases like these.
 This means one lawsuit that represents a large number of patients affected similarly by the same device.

 The road to recovery can be a long one — and recovering damages and medical costs requires patience and persistence.
 But just as patients want to be spared the ordeal of court, so too do those large corporations.
 Many elect to settle out of court when faced with the prospect of litigation, especially if they understand their role in the medical device failure.

-There are other limitations for when you can take legal action, too.
+There are other limitations to when you can take legal action, too.
 That’s why it’s so important to discuss your situation with experienced defective medical devices lawyers.

-For example, Huber Thomas & Marcelle recovered $2.3 million for the family of a child injured by a defective product.
+For example, Huber Thomas Law recovered $2.3 million for the family of a child injured by a defective product.
 We also represent hundreds of United States military service members who used defective earplugs from 2003 to 2015.